DevExpress/devextreme-documentation/api-reference/_hidden/dxMenuItem/linkAttr.md

 ---
 You can assign all attributes described in the <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#attributes" target="_blank">Attributes</a> article except for the `href` attribute.
 Use the [url](/Documentation/ApiReference/UI_Components/dxMenu/Configuration/items/#url) property to specify a link instead.

+[note]

-[note] If you assign a `target: '_blank'` attribute, add a `rel: 'noopener'` attribute to avoid <a href="https://developer.chrome.com/en/docs/lighthouse/best-practices/external-anchors-use-rel-noopener/" target="_blank">security issues</a>.
+- If you assign a `target: '_blank'` attribute, add a `rel: 'noopener'` attribute to avoid <a href="https://developer.chrome.com/en/docs/lighthouse/best-practices/external-anchors-use-rel-noopener/" target="_blank">security issues</a>.

+- When an item receives focus, screen readers should announce a description of the link.
+Add an `aria-label` attribute with description to inform users.

+[/note]

 The following code opens a link in a new window or tab: